 Nora Cosbey has worked as a sailor and educator for over a decade.
 Working as Captain, Mate and Deckhand for Deep Green Wilderness, Salish Sea Expeditions, Camp Four Winds, Sound Experience, Ocean Classroom Foundation, Traverse Tall Ship Co., and Clearwater.
 As Program Director Nora translates her background into the best possible experience for our students.
 When not onboard Orion or running things in the office, you’ll find Nora at the local climbing area, hiking in the Olympics or running in the woods.
 She thinks the Salish Sea is pretty amazing and loves fostering new stewards to share this place with.
 Nora graduated from the University of Chicago with a BA in English, holds her US Coastguard 100 ton Inland Master’s license and is an NREMT.
 She agrees with the rest of the crew that whales are undeniably cool and spectacular, but really wants to talk about jellyfish.

 Chief Mate KATE HRUBY

 Kate Hruby is an Olympia, WA native whose love for the Salish Sea was largely influenced by her time at Camp Four Winds on Orcas Island.
 She sailed as deckhand aboard Camp Four Winds' 61 foot sailboat as well as with Grays Harbor Historical Seaport aboard the Hawaiian Chieftain.
 She has her USCG AB credential.
 She holds a BS in Environmental Science from the University of New England and an MS in Earth and Climate Science from the University of Maine.
+As a science communicator, Kate runs the social media for two marine mammal organizations and has a podcast.
 Kate loves to make nerdy science and boat puns and will teach anything if it means she gets to draw on a whiteboard.

 Deckhand ANSLEIGH COPLIN